Hike to Wedding Cake Rock From Bundeena

 A walk that mostly follows the coastline to Wedding Cake Rock.

-The section option is what we’re going to discuss in this article.
+The second option is what we’re going to discuss in this article.

-There is a small car park located at the end of Beachcomber Avenue (see map location).
+There is a small car parking area located at the end of Beachcomber Avenue (see map location).
 The large information board at the car park marks the start of the coastal walking track to the Wedding Cake Rock.

 Start of the trail to Wedding Cake Rock